-The term ‘minimum wages’ refers to various regulatory restrictions of the lowest rate payable by employers to workers.
+The term ‘minimum wage’ refers to the regulatory restriction on the lowest rate payable by employers to workers.
 Statutory minimum wages are regulated by formal laws or statutes.
-Collectively agreed minima are stipulated within collective agreements between trade unions and employers.Read more
+Collectively agreed minimum wages are stipulated within collective agreements between trade unions and employers.Read more

 Most EU Member States have a statutory national minimum wage in place, although its level, adjustment mechanisms and coverage vary.
 Austria, Denmark, Finland, Italy and Sweden have minimum wages set within collective agreements, while Cyprus has statutory rates for different occupations.

 The EU institutions jointly proclaimed the European Pillar of Social Rights in November 2017, setting out the EU’s commitment to fair wages for workers.
 This includes ensuring adequate wages for workers to allow them and their families to have a decent standard of living, safeguarding the ability of the low-skilled and young workers to find employment, while also making work financially attractive.

 The new European Commission, which took office in December 2019, reiterated this commitment, putting a reform initiative for an EU minimum wage on the agenda.
 The Commission’s vision for a strong social Europe prepares the way for an Action Plan to implement the Social Pillar.
 On 28 October 2020, the Commission put forward a proposal for an EU Directive on adequate minimum wages, following two rounds of consultations with the social partners in February and June.
 This was followed by a political agreement between the European Parliament and the Member States on 7 June 2022 on the EU Directive.
 The aim is that by 2024 all workers in the EU should earn a fair and adequate wage, no matter where they live.